 - Copayment: This is a fixed dollar amount that an insured person pays when receiving certain treatments.
 For Medicare, this usually applies to prescription drugs.

-Original Medicare Part A and Part B do not cover dental care or oral surgery that a doctor or dentist performs primarily for tooth health.
+Original Medicare, which consists of Part A and Part B, does not cover dental care or oral surgery that a doctor or dentist performs primarily for tooth health.

-However, it does provide some coverage if a person needs dental care for their general health, or if an individual needs dental care to try and increase the chance of a good outcome of another approved service.
+However, it does provide some coverage if a person needs dental care to improve their general health or boost the likelihood of a good outcome from another approved service.

 Surgery and dental care must be medically necessary.
 Examples include: